KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Quadlet.md

 !!! note

-    If you want your service to start even when you are not logged in, run `loginctl enable-linger $USER` to start automatically
+    If you want your service to start even when you are not logged in, run `loginctl enable-linger $USER` to start it automatically.

 ### Running Quadlet on Startup